rynaardb/rynaardb.github.io_BK/_posts/2019-06-14-swiftui-in-one-minute.md

 ## The Basics

 Views are defined declaratively, in other words, you tell SwiftUI what your UI should look like without having to worry about the "how it's done".
-Prior to SwiftUI's introduction we were using UIKit's imperative paradigm, the complete opposite of declarative where you need to tell the framework both what and how it should be done.
+Before SwiftUI's introduction we were using UIKit's imperative paradigm, the complete opposite of declarative where you need to tell the framework both what and how it should be done.

-Views are typically composed of a number of small **single-purpose** views which are extremely light-weight.
+Views are typically composed of several small **single-purpose** views that are extremely light-weight.
 What is also really great about SwiftUI is that there is little to no performance overhead having all these single-purpose views as the framework takes care of performance optimization etc.

 ## Creating Views

 A view is nothing more than a struct conforming to the `View` protocol.
-The contents of your view goes inside the `body` property:
+The contents of your view go inside the `body` property:

 ```swift
 struct AlbumView: View {